 Negotiations will be consistent with Alaska statute.
-Written notice of intent to negotiate shall be initiated by the Association to the Executive Director of Human Resources or by the Executive Director of Human Resources to the Association.
+Written notice of intent to negotiate shall be initiated by the Association to the Chief Human Resources Officer or by the Chief Human Resources Officer to the Association.
 The initial bargaining session shall be set by mutual agreement.
 The Federal Mediation and Conciliation Service will be contacted ahead of time and a time for mediation will be tentatively scheduled, which can later be cancelled by mutual agreement, if necessary.
 Joint declaration of impasse will be made if no settlement is reached or upon a finding of impasse by the Alaska Labor Relations Agency.
 Advisory arbitration will be scheduled in advance to begin no later than June 1.
 The District and the Association agree to share equally the cancellation fees if the hearing is cancelled due to settlement.